shweps13/codium/CHECKLIST.md

 ---

 ## Data Schema
-- [ ] Create ≥1 object/array of objects for state.
+- [x] Create ≥1 object/array of objects for state.
+  - [x] [Dashboard.jsx has a useState with files array]
+  - [x] [AuthProvider.jsx has a useState with currentUser data]
+  - [x] [ToastProvider.jsx has a useState with toast objects data]
-- [ ] Use simplest data structures possible.
+- [x] Use simplest data structures possible.
+  - [x] [I do have a fileData inside of fileService.js which is structure for user 'file']

 ---